 - It’s a great investment.
 Teaching your child how to sleep means that you are giving your child a skill that he/she will use for the rest of his/her life.
 By investing in your child’s sleep, you are setting them up for success both now and for the future.
 This ultimately leads to happier children and a happier family.

 - A trained sleep consultant is the “real deal.”
 It’s okay to admit it.
 When she said “sleep coach,” there may have been some eye-rolling.
 Being a sleep coach doesn’t just mean that I have read a few books and have sleep trained my own children.
 Not only am I a licensed clinical social worker with a master’s degree in helping improve family functioning, but I have completed an extensive training and certification program with one of the world’s most well-respected sleep coaches, Kim West.
 I am also a part of her advanced program, meaning that I participate in continuing education as well as ongoing weekly case consultation and supervision, which is a tremendous support to the families I work with.
-I have done additional training in the area of infant and child mental health as well as newborn sleep development.
+I have done additional training in the area of infant and child mental health as well as newborn sleep development and the Wonder Weeks Academy.
 There is a reason that families I have worked with are happy to report that their lives are no longer sleepless.
 If you would like to speak with someone I have worked with (even a dad!), I can arrange that as well.

 - Brownie points.
 You know it.
 Happy wife=happy life.
 Even if you aren’t 100% convinced, it would go a long way towards showing your wife that you support her.